New Carrollton–Fort Totten Line

-The New Carrollton–Fort Totten Line, designated Route P35, is a weekday-only bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange and Silver Lines of the Washington Metro and the Fort Totten station of the Red and Green Lines of the Washington Metro.
+The New Carrollton–Fort Totten Line, designated Route P35, is a weekday-only bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange and Silver Lines of the Washington Metro and the Fort Totten station of the Red, Green and Yellow Lines of the Washington Metro.
 The line operates every 30 minutes during peak hours and 45 minutes all other times, weekdays only.
 P35 trips are roughly 60 minutes.
 The P35 provides weekday service between Fort Totten and New Carrollton stations without having to take the train into Downtown DC.
-It replaces the F6 routing during WMATA's Better Bus Redesign.
+It replaced the F6 routing during WMATA's Better Bus Redesign.

 Background

 Route P35 operated on weekdays only between New Carrollton station and Fort Totten station, mostly along Sargent Road, Riverdale Road, Good Luck Road, Finns Lane, Kenilworth Avenue, Queensbury Road, East-West Highway, and Riggs Road.
 It connected New Carrollton, Riverdale, Hyattsville, Green Meadows, Chillum, Queens Chapel, and North Michigan Park communities to various Metrorail stations and parts of Northeast DC.

 Route P35 operated out of Landover division.